aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 {% endtabs %}

 Note that using the `$host.message` expression, `MyApp` can access the `MyElement#message`.
-Similar behavior can also be observed for binding values to custom elements.
+The following example demonstrate the same behavior for binding values to custom elements.

 {% tabs %}
 {% tab title="my-app.html" %}